zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-01-19-how-to-make-unity-work-better-on-maverick.markdown

 But today we’ll talk not about how “bad” or “good” Apple is, but how to improve Unity editor performance on Maverick.

-**Note:**{:.h-title}
-this instructions won’t fix issue completely, but at least make editor performance suitable to work with.
+This instructions won’t fix issue completely, but at least make editor performance suitable to work with.
 {:.h-note}

 So let’s start: